Skip to main content

 • Environment variables are not as secure or centralized compared to a secrets backend.

-• You cannot directly export your environment variables from the Cloud UI to a local Airflow environment.
+• You cannot directly export your environment variables from the Astro UI to a local Airflow environment.
 See Import and export Airflow objects.

 Other strategies